Comba92/comba92.github.io/content/posts/banking/index.md

   [MMC2](https://www.nesdev.org/wiki/MMC2) is only used by Punch Out!!! but can be pretty satifying to implement.

-  [VRC6](https://www.nesdev.org/wiki/VRC6) is only used by the japanese version of Castlevania III and other few games, but it has an incredible expansion audio chip which is very fun to implement.
+  [VRC6](https://www.nesdev.org/wiki/VRC6) is only used by the japanese version of Castlevania III and other few games, but it has an incredible expansion audio chip which is very fun to implement and finally hear.
 {{</callout>}}

 ## Banking system in action: my NES emulator